-• This is a fun way to communicate and share safety-related experiences from home, traveling or at competitions.
+This is a fun way to communicate and share our team members' safety-related experiences from home, traveling or at competitions.
 We post many safety fails and safety successes to keep our cyber community informed, educated and entertained.

 Safety Slack